The Graeme Clark Oration - Australia's most prestigious free public science event

 Schools applying need to demonstrate the following:

-• Evidence that the science innovation has transformed the science program through the convergence (cross-disciplinary) of at least 3 science disciplines, eg. Biology, Mathematics, Physics, Chemistry and IT and has raised the profile of science from within and the wider school community.
+• Evidence that the STEM innovation has transformed the curriculum through the convergence (cross-disciplinary) of at least 3 science disciplines, eg. Biology, Mathematics, Physics, Chemistry and IT and has raised the profile of STEM from within and the wider school community.

-• That the pedagogies adopted have demonstrated improved student motivation and engagement, enhanced achievement that is reflected through to the senior years.
+• That the pedagogies adopted have demonstrated improved student motivation and engagement reflected through the increase in numbers of students enrolled in STEM subjects to the senior years.

-• The partnership(s) established have increased student understanding of real world applications with the purpose of developing scientifically literate students.
+• The partnership(s) established have increased student understanding of real world applications with the purpose of developing STEM literate students.

-• That the science innovation enables the capacity building of teachers through professional development where there is a focus on developing a shared understanding of outstanding science teaching.
+• That the STEM innovation enables the capacity building of teachers through professional learning where there is a focus on developing a shared understanding of outstanding teaching in the convergence disciplines identified.

 Schools will be required to submit their application as a written document, with each of the criteria to be answered in no more than a single A4 page.